 - Place glutinous rice and ube flavoring in a bowl then gradually add coconut milk until you form a dough.
 NOTE: Dough should be not too wet and not too dry.

-- cut a foil measuring to approx. 8 x 4 inches.
+- Place inside the refrigerator and chill for a minimum of 30 minutes.
+While dough is chilling, cut a 5 pcs. of foil measuring approx. 8 x 4 inches.
 Then brush with butter to avoid sticking.

 - Scoop about 3 tbsp of the grated dough and place it in the middle of the foil.